 Today, under a sky freckled in clouds, we plan to probe the islands lesser known areas to see what treasures await.
 Our driver Ketut asks where he is to go, and we ask him to try and get lost on roads that he’s never been on before.
 He cannot grasp the concept, and instead takes us to Goa Gaja, the elephant cave.

-Again, we ask Ketut to get off the beaten track and find an area with no tourists; but it’s like trying to pick a lock with an earthworm!
-I have the urge to grab him by the ears to see if I can shake out the blockage, and in frustration yell ‘turn here’!
-With a start, he quickly veers onto a scruffy dirt road, and says ‘I drive here?’
+Again, we ask Ketut to abandon the beaten track and find an area away from the tourist fray; but it’s like trying to pick a lock with an earthworm!
+I have the urge to grab him by the ears to see if I can shake out the blockage, but in frustration, yell ‘turn here’!
+With a start, he quickly veers onto a scruffy dirt road and says ‘I drive here?’
 ‘Yes’, I tell him, ‘And I’ll tell you where to turn, and when to stop.’
-After a few miles, we’re shocked to spot a small sign for Bali Begawan Giri; the most exorbitant lodging in the whole caboodle of resorts in Bali, with suites going for $4,000 US a night!
-Armed guards stop us at the gate and perform a sweep of the car for a bomb check.
-OK, we give up, home James; or in this case, home Ketut.
+After a few miles with a zig here and a zag there, we’re shocked to stumble upon Bali Begawan Giri; the most exorbitant lodging in the whole caboodle of resorts in Bali, with suites going for $4,000 US a night!
+Armed guards stop us at the gate and perform a sweep of the car in a bomb check.
+OK, we give up; Home James; oops I mean Ketut.

-Ever the clotheshorse, Christine is persistently on the prowl, and as days pass I look at our floor strewn with shopping bags and swear the bloody things are breeding like the ‘tribbles’ in an old Star Trek episode.
+Ever the clotheshorse, Christine is persistently on the prowl, and as days pass I look at the shopping bags strewn over the floor and swear the bloody things are breeding like the ‘tribbles’ in an old Star Trek episode.
 I’m seriously concerned we’re going to have to rent a forklift to transport all her acquisitions to the airport!

-Driving to Kerbokan, our daft taxi driver is putting us in harm’s way with his state-of-the-art version of the old game of chicken!
-Breakneck is the only speed he seems to understand, and we have about as much confidence in him as in Noriega’s dermatologist.
-Sadly, this foolishness is typical in Asia, and for us, a case of ‘deja glue’, having being stuck in this five-star vehicular stupidity so many times before.
+On a drive to Kerbokan village, our daft taxi driver puts us in harm’s way with his state-of-the-art version of the old game of chicken!
+He seems devoted to the belief that speed limits are for sissies, and we have about as much confidence in him as in Noriega’s dermatologist.
+Sadly, this foolishness is typical in Asia, and for us, a case of ‘deja glue’ – having being stuck in this kind of vehicular stupidity so many times before.

-Walking for miles, we stumble into a shop selling stone carvings from Java and the fact we can barely budge them doesn’t stop us from purchasing three.
-A few blocks later, we find a place with stone lanterns; so what else can we do, but buy eight!
-Finally locating our intended store, we purchase a table before heading off to find a cargo shipping company.
-Unfortunately retail therapy is not covered under our health insurance!
+We stumble into a shop selling stone carvings from Java, and the fact we can barely budge them doesn’t stop us from purchasing three.
+A few blocks later we find a place selling stone lanterns, so what else can we do but buy eight!
+Finally locating the store we want, we purchase a table before searching out a cargo shipping company.
+How unfortunate that retail therapy is not covered under our health insurance!

-Today, Christine wants to get our pictures done in Balinese wedding costumes.
-I want to run and hide, but I reluctantly agree to keep her happy.
-We enter the costume compound and are taken to a room where we’re told to disrobe.
-Out comes the makeup, and I shockingly get rouge, lipstick, and eye shadow.
-What the …..?
+Christine wants a picture of us wearing traditional Balinese wedding costumes.
+I want to run and hide, but grudgingly agree to keep her happy.
+Entering the costume compound, we are taken to a room and told to disrobe.
+Out comes the makeup and I shockingly have rouge, lipstick, and eye shadow applied.
+What the …?

 Adding to my misery, I’m trussed up in a fancy-shmancy ceremonial dress, leaving me deeply worried about whether these overly keen Balinese beauticians can be trusted not to shave my hairy legs or garnish me with a strand of pearls and a pair of provocative pumps!
-Christine, meanwhile, is being attended to in a similar fashion and I can see she is just full of perk; totally unable to restrain her snickering and thoroughly enjoying my dismay.
+Christine, meanwhile, is being attended to in a similar fashion, and I can see she is just full of perk and totally unable to restrain her snickering while thoroughly enjoying my obvious dismay.

-Finally, the four doting make-up women have finished gussying us up, and declare their clients ready.
-As we emerge outside the plentiful staff energetically applaud the ‘newly married’ couple!
-I’m feeling totally preposterous, while Christine, clearly filled with rapturous joy, is running amok with the camera.
-I sense entrapment, and have a nagging suspicion this catastrophic caper is riddled with the DNA of blackmail!
+Finally, the four doting make-up women have finished all the gussying up, and declare their clients ready.
+As we emerge outside, the staff energetically applauds the ‘newly married’ couple!
+I’m feeling totally preposterous, yet Christine is clearly filled with rapturous joy and running amok with the camera.
+I sense entrapment, and have a nagging suspicion that this catastrophic caper is riddled with the DNA of blackmail!

-And so, with another travel verse added to our song of our lives, the wonderful trip comes to an end.
-It’s now time for my Bride and I to divorce ourselves from Bali, and head back home to the land of ‘He shoots; He scores’; where we’ll shiver in the penalty box until the spring thaw.
+So, with another travel verse added to the song of our lives, and my bride by my side, it’s time for us to divorce ourselves from Bali and head back home to the land of ‘He shoots; He scores’; where we’ll shiver in the penalty box until the spring thaw.

 Mark Colegrave 2004